-Located on the northeastern Mediterranean coast is Spain’s second largest city.
-Walk through the center of the city and visit the many museums, art galleries and monuments, and enjoy the never-ending selection of fine restaurants, bars and activities.The beaches, the city was built upon, provide sun and relaxation during the long periods of agreeably warm weather.
-Barcelona is home to one of Europe’s best football clubs, FC Barcelona.
+Located on the northeastern Mediterranean coast is Spain’s second largest city – Barcelona.
+Barcelona is home to many museums, art galleries and monuments andone of Europe’s best football clubs, FC Barcelona.The beaches, the city was built upon, provide sun and relaxation during the long periods of agreeably warm weather.

-The capital and largest city of Belgium.
+Brussels is the capital and largest city of Belgium.
 It is the de facto capital of the European Union (EU) and headquarters for NATO.
 Brussels has gained a reputation as one of Europe's must-see destinations, with its small-town charm, and trendy bars and restaurants.
 Brussels is also known for art and design.

-Rome, Italy’s capital, is a sprawling, cosmopolitan city with nearly 3,000 years of globally influential art, architecture and culture on display.
+Rome, Italy’s capital, is a sprawling, cosmopolitan city with nearly 3,000 years of globally influential art, architecture, and culture on display.
 Ancient ruins such as the Roman Forum and the Colosseum evoke the power of the former Roman Empire.

 Toledo looms large in the nation's history and consciousness as a religious center, bulwark of the Spanish church, and once-flourishing symbol of a multicultural medieval society.
-The old town today is a treasure chest of churches, museums, synagogues and mosques.
-Set high above the Río Tajo, Toledo is known for its labyrinth of narrow streets, plazas and inner patios.
+The old town today is a treasure chest of churches, museums, synagogues, and mosques.
+Set high above the Río Tajo, Toledo is known for its labyrinth of narrow streets, plazas, and inner patios.

-Vatican City is a country located within the city of Rome and is the smallest state in the world by both area and population.
-Since 1377, the leaders of the Catholic Church have generally resided at the Apostolic Palace within Vatican City.
-Vatican City is home to religious and cultural sites such as St. Peter's Basilica, the Sistine Chapel and the Vatican Museums, featuring some of the world's most famous paintings and sculptures.
+Vatican City is a country located withinRome and is the smallest state in the world by both area and population.
+Since 1377, leaders of the Catholic Church have generally resided at the Apostolic Palace within Vatican City.
+Vatican City is home to religious and cultural sites such as St. Peter's Basilica, the Sistine Chapel, and the Vatican Museums, featuring some of the world's most famous paintings and sculptures.